meherlangote/breast-cancer-detection-CNN/README.md

-# breast-cancer-detection-CNNBreast Cancer Detection Using Ultrasound Images and CNNs
+Breast Cancer Detection Using Ultrasound Images and CNN Overview
-Overview
 This project aims to detect breast cancer from ultrasound images using Convolutional Neural Networks (CNNs).
 The model is trained on a dataset of ultrasound images labeled with benign and malignant conditions to predict whether a given image shows signs of breast cancer.